 Customer feedback is one of the most valuable assets of any company.
-It has never been more relevant than ever, especially with the rise of direct-to-consumer industries and brands fighting for building a loyal customer base.
+It has never been more relevant than ever, especially with the rise of direct-to-consumer industries and brands fighting to build a loyal customer base.

 So let’s dive into more details about why feedback is that important and how to create the best feedback form for your business: